jfrux/oauth2.cfc/README.md

 A ColdFusion Component (CFC) wrapper for the OAuth 2.0 specification.

+## Preface
+Some of this documentation may not be completely functional.
+THe basis of consuming an oAuth2 Provider is covered in the current codebase but may have compatibily issues with some versions of ACF or Railo.

+I had to opt out of using CFHTTP due to some versions of ACF / Railo not providing proper SSL support.
+Since most OAuth2 Providers now have strict SSL requirements I've chosen to implement roughly with java::net::URL method.

 ## Installation
 Clone or download and extract the directory into your component directory under a directory titled 'oauth2'.
 Create a per application mapping such as: